lluisalemanypuig/elo-chess-tracker/README.md

 		}
 	}

-Each field within `time_controls` has to be filled with the options [explained below](https://github.com/lluisalemanypuig/elo-chess-tracker?tab=readme-ov-file#time-controls).
-Each field within `permissions` has to be filled with the options [explained below](https://github.com/lluisalemanypuig/elo-chess-tracker?tab=readme-ov-file#permissions).
+The configuration file can be edited at any time, even after the website has been used for some time.
+For the modifications to take effect, the server has to be reset.

-#### Directories
+#### Icons and titles

-If the command abovein the previous section did not fail in any step, the strings headed with `$` should have been replaced with a default value.

-- "\$DATABASE_DIRECTORY" is replaced with "\$PWD/database" (where $PWD is the working directory of the command line that executed the script `initialize.sh`).
-This directory indicates the path to the database root directory.
-This directory should contain three subfolders (whose name cannot be changed)
-	- users
-	- games
-	- challenges

-- "\$SSL_CERTIFICATE_DIRECTORY" is replaced with "\$PWD/certificate"

-	Indicates the path to the directory that contains the SSL certificate of the webpage.
-When this field is filled with some value, then the webpage will try to setup the `https` server with the information provided below.

-- "\$PUBLIC_PEM" is replaced with "public.pem"

-	Public key file of the certificate

-- "\$PRIVATE_PEM" is replaced with "private.pem"

-    Private key file of the certificate

-- "\$PASSPHRASE_TXT" is replaced with "passphrase.txt"

-	Plain text file that contains the certificate's passphrase (if any was specified when creating the certificate)
+Write the names of the icons and titles of the sections of your webpage:

+- `favicon`: this is a small icon (typically, `48x48`) that shows up in the tab of a desktop's internet browser.
+- `login_page`: this is the icon that shows up in the login page of your site.
+The `title` field is the title of login page as well.
+- `home_page`: this is the icon that shows up in the home page of your site.
+The `title` field is the title of home page as well.

 #### Rating system

-This project only implements Elo's rating system (see this section of [lichess](https://lichess.org/page/rating-systems) for further information on rating systems used by chess websites and chess federations).
+Currently, this project only implements Elo's rating system (see this section of [lichess](https://lichess.org/page/rating-systems) for further information on rating systems used by chess websites and chess federations).

 #### Time controls